FoundationDB/fdb-kubernetes-operator/kubectl-fdb/Readme.md

 We have a list of [planned operations](https://github.com/FoundationDB/fdb-kubernetes-operator/issues?q=is%3Aissue+is%3Aopen+label%3Aplugin) that we want to implement.
 Raise an issue if you miss a specific command to operate FDB on Kubernetes.

+## Plugin Version Check

+Per default the plugin will check if there is a newer version present.
+For this the plugin will contact the GitHub API and check for the latest release.
+If a newer version was found the command will exit with the request to update the plugin.
+The version check can be disabled by setting `--version-check=false` when issuing a command.
+The plugin will create a local cache in the temp directory to reduce the calls to the GitHub API, the file is located under `$TMPDIR/kubectl-fdb-version.txt`.